artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 {% expanded_img /images/js2017/jest-watcher.gif %}

 Not all tests are as important to a run, so Jest also keeps track of which tests failed last time and will run those first next time.
+This reduces iteration time considerably.

 **Fast and safe** - You think the watcher is smart?
 Well the way Jest handle test suites is also extremely elegant.
 Jest keeps track of how long each test suite took to run, and then will weigh the test suites across different processes in order to speed up the overall test suite.
 If Jest thinks they're all going to be really quick (like my GIF above) they will all happen in one process, as that can also be faster.